vmyrgiotis/vmyrgiotis.github.io/README.md

 ## About

 Welcome to my GitHub page.

 I am a researcher currently working at the School of Geosciences of the University of Edinburgh.

 My research focuses on the interaction of agricultural ecosystems and the environment.

 I use mathematical modelling and data analytics to understand, describe and predict the movement of carbon and nitrogen in the plants in soil of agricultural ecosystems.

-You can find the articles, which I have authored, and the projects, in which I have participated, in [ResearchGate](https://www.researchgate.net/profile/Vasilis_Myrgiotis)
+You can find the articles, which I have authored, and the projects, in which I have participated, in [ResearchGate](https://www.researchgate.net/profile/Vasilis_Myrgiotis).

+Outlines of the tools/scripts that I have developed, and are available on GitHub, are presented below.

 ### DALEC-Grass